Constructive, respectful feedback conversation using SBI.

 That was my wake-up call.

-Why Feedback Fails
+Why Feedback Often Fails

-The SBI Model
+The SBI Framework

 “In yesterday’s demo…”